bithive/esi-ruby/docs/CharacterApi.md

 # load the gem
 require 'esi-ruby'

-api_instance = EsiRuby::CharacterApi.new
+api_instance = Esi::CharacterApi.new

-characters = [EsiRuby::Array<Integer>.new] # Array<Integer> | The character IDs to fetch affiliations for.
+characters = [Esi::Array<Integer>.new] # Array<Integer> | The character IDs to fetch affiliations for.
 All characters must exist, or none will be returned.

 opts = {
   datasource: 'tranquility', # String | The server name you would like data from